stratisMarkou/continuous-psrl/README.md

 Modifications, sanity checks and fixes to get the basic agent working:
 * Ensure models and policy train properly:
   - Train GP models via LBFGS
-  - Use more rollouts for optimising the policy
-  - Track policy optimisation for convergence
-  - Try near-zero initial state variance
   - Give lots of data to the models, try to optimise policy

 ## General ideas